-He was commissioned by Black Camel Films to write his original feature film screenplay ‘The Drift’ a thriller set in Hong Kong in 1989.
+Gabriel was commissioned by Black Camel Films to write his original feature film screenplay ‘The Drift’ a thriller set in 1980’s Hong Kong.
 He was selected to take part in ‘Network’, a film development scheme backed by the Edinburgh International Film Festival and Creative Scotland, where he developed his film screen play ‘Don’t Speak, Scream’.

-His short film ‘Bucket’, was completed in 2014 and stars Paul Brannigan (‘Sunshine on Leith’, ‘Under the Skin’).
-It lead to his nomination for a New Talent writing award from Bafta Scotland.
+His short film ‘Bucket’, was completed in 2014 and stars Paul Brannigan (‘Sunshine on Leith’, ‘Under the Skin’) and gained him a nomination for a New Talent writing award from Bafta Scotland.
 It was screened at Cannes Short Film Corner and at Honolulu Festival where it won a Best First Film award.
 It was produced by 27 Ten Productions.
-Click here for the trailer:

 His narrative comedy series ‘Smashed’ and ‘House of Usher’ have been in development with Objective Productions.
 Gabriel has also worked with the Comedy unit in Glasgow, writing and directing projects including a pilot ‘Clyde Valley Warriors’ for BBC Scotland and writing for the TX series.